great-expectations/great_expectations/docs/guides/expectations/how_to_use_self_initializing_expectations.md

 ### 2. Run the expectation with `auto=True`

 Say you are interested in constructing an Expectation that captures the average distance of taxi trips across all of 2018.
-You have a Datasource that provides 12 Batches (one for each month of the year) and you know that `expect_colum_mean_to_be_between` is the Expectation you want to implement.
+You have a <TechnicalTag tag="datasource" text="Datasource" /> that provides 12 Batches (one for each month of the year) and you know that `expect_colum_mean_to_be_between` is the Expectation you want to implement.

 #### The manual way